Malaysian Hindu mum reunites with kids but faces another hurdle

 However, syariah courts can rule only on moral and family matters pertaining to Muslims and not on matters concerning non-Muslim civilians, and unilateral conversions involving non-Muslim parents have raised doubts over the reach of the syariah courts.

-Perlis, where Madam Loh's children were converted, was one of the states that allow unilateral conversion.
+Perlis, where Madam Loh's children were converted, was one of the states which allow unilateral conversion.

 Deputy Religious Affairs Minister Ahmad Marzuk Shaary also urged that state laws be "respected".